Nikey646/VndbSharp/README.md

 ##### Mono Security Issue
 Mono currently has no support for ProtectedMemory, and thus, TLS and use of SecureString should not be trusted. https://github.com/mono/mono/blob/master/mcs/class/corlib/System.Security/SecureString.cs#L249-L264

+Looking into possible workarounds for this issue.
+A possible fix may be to import a crypto library and use that for secure implementations.